• Skip to primary navigation

 2. Make the dough – Mix the flour, baking soda, baking powder, and salt in a medium bowl.
 Grate the butter over the top of the mixture.
 Quickly work the butter into the flour with your hands before it melts.

-3. Cut the biscuits – Dump the dough onto a cold, marble board and flatten until it’s ½ inch thick, with your hands.
+3. Cut the biscuits – Dump the dough onto a cold, marble board and flatten until ½ inch thick, with your hands.
 Cut into biscuits using a biscuit cutter.

 4. Bake – Place the biscuits on a baking sheet and cook for 13-15 minutes or until golden brown.
 Enjoy!